 The breakdown in the House, some observers say, has to do with the streamlining aspects of Issa’s bill, which would create a commission-style process for closing post offices similar to the base-closing commission that downsized the military’s footprint in the U.S. Rural representatives from both political parties fear the bill would lead to thousands of post offices being closed in their sections of the country since an estimated 3,000 post offices are money-losers for the USPS because of the low volumes.

-Opposition to Issa’s bill has also come from bulk mailers, who rely on subsidized rates to deliver magazines and catalogues.
+Opposition to Issa’s bill has also come from second-class mailers, who rely on subsidized rates to deliver magazines and catalogues.
 The two categories accounted for about $1.5 billion of the USPS’s losses last year, according to Goldway.
 Shutting down service in rural areas would also be a major blow to carriers like FedEx and UPS, who subcontract with the USPS to deliver packages in out-of-the-way places.